pratik-senapati/CriMsonTYpo/README.md

 - Using Market Data to build a Machine learning model to determine Market Attractiveness for a Client

  **My interests:**:
+- Web Development with MERN
+- Data Structures and Algorithms in C++
 - Data Analysis and Visualisation with Python, Excel and Tableau
 - Machine Learning and Deep Learning
-- Front-End Development using ReactJS
-- Data Structures and Algorithms in C++

 📫 **Contact me by**: